-In February 2012 Coteau des Prairies Hospital & Clinic contracted Sumption & Wyland and Sage Project Consultants, LLC, both of Sioux Falls, SD to conduct a comprehensive community health needs assessment, and to develop an action plan to address any identified needs from the assessment.
-The assessment was designed to accomplish several key objectives:
+In February of 2102 CDP Hospital and clinic contracted with Sumption & Wyland and Sage Project Consultants, LLC, both of Sioux Falls, SD to conduct a comprehensive community health needs assessment, and to develop an action plan to address any identified needs from the assessment.
+The original action plan was revised in February of 2016 to comply with all State and Federal guidelines.